mathsbasictoexpert-png/stm32-lab-exercises/README.md

 1. A C-program to read and write general purpose registers.
 2. A C-program to read and write special registers
 3. A C-program to switch between privilege mode and unprivileged mode and then read and write special registers
+4. A program to demonstrate the functioning of Floating point registers (FPSCR and CPACR)
+5. A program to perform addition and subtraction and reading xPSR